 University of Michigan - United States

-As a composer and arranger, his percussion arrangements for the production of Ballroom with a Twist, is currently touring and receiving performances by symphony orchestras across the United States and Canada including: Kansas City Symphony, San Diego Symphony, Minnesota Orchestra, Jacksonville Symphony, Fort Wayne Philharmonic, Winnipeg Symphony, and the Calgary Philharmonic.
+As a composer/arranger, his percussion arrangements for the production of Ballroom with a Twist, are currently receiving performances by symphony orchestras across the United States and Canada including: Kansas City Symphony, San Diego Symphony, Minnesota Orchestra, Jacksonville Symphony, Fort Wayne Philharmonic, Winnipeg Symphony, and the Calgary Philharmonic.
 His marching percussion experience includes previous success as both a front ensemble and battery arranger for Bands of America Grand National Championship and WGI finalist (scholastic & independent world class) ensembles.
 His concert percussion music is published by Tapspace Publications and Living Sound Triangles.

 Artist Classic 5.0 Octave Marimba

 MCX Maple Kit (20" BD, 14" Floor Tom, 10" Rack Tom)

 Vision Birch Bop Kit (18" BD, 14" Floor Tom, 12" Rack Tom)